 Positive action in agriculture is therefore the need of the hour, with a pressing urgency to help curb issues that have devastated this essential sector and consequently led to scant development in rural India.

-In this regard, many corporate giants have played a leading role in bringing about change in the agro sector through Corporate Social Responsibility (CSR) campaigns.
-However monitoring and evaluating such operations to quantify their impact is difficult in many cases.
-This is where CropIn has stepped in to play a major part in enhancing social responsibility processes for several industry giants.
+In this regard, many corporate giants have played a leading role in bringing about change in the agri-sector through Corporate Social Responsibility (CSR) campaigns.
+However, monitoring and evaluating such operations to quantify their impact is difficult in many cases.
+This is where Cropin has stepped in to play a major part in enhancing social responsibility processes for several industry giants.

-Numbers never lie and our processes ensure that precise data is collected to add an extra layer of transparency, visibility and efficiency to operations.
+Numbers never lie and our processes ensure that precise data is collected to add an extra layer of transparency, visibility, and efficiency to operations.

-We encourage those looking to make a real change in this sector to reach out to us, so that together we can make a difference where it matters the most.
+We encourage those looking to make a real change in this sector to reach out to us so that together we can make a difference where it matters the most.